TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

   image: /img/44817961982_440e783762_o.jpg
   bokunLinkText: Book now
 ---
-# **Douro Valley full day Bicycle tour**
+# **Douro Valley full day**

-## Know the most popular places in Douro Valley with us
+## **Discover Douro Valley cycling routes & scenic vineyards**

-The ride will start In Vila Real and the route will be made in a old rail trail, that is now a easy dirt track.
+The ride will start in Vila Real and follow an old rail trail, now an easy dirt track, for a unique bike tour in Douro Valley Portugal.
 We also have a route available for road bikes if that is the style of your group.

-The views will be breathtaking...vineyards, farms and the famous Douro river in the picture.
+The views will be breathtaking - vineyards, farms and the famous Douro River in the picture.

-In a full day it is possible to visit 1 Farm.
-The plan is to cycle in the morning, lunch, visit some viewpoints and farms (Lunch, Tickets to visit farms and wineries not included in the price package)
+In a full day, it is possible to visit 1 Farm.
+The plan is to cycle in the morning, have lunch, and visit some viewpoints and farms (lunch and tickets to visit farms and wineries are not included in the price package)

-To have a more relaxing time to explore the area 3 different options are offered in 3 different package.
+To have a more relaxing time to explore the area 3 different options are offered in 3 different packages.
 \
 \
-**Route description:**
+**Douro Valley bike tour route description:**

 * Routes available with 25 km, 50 km or 77 km
-* The first 22 km are going in a descent way and the rest of the route can be in a uphill till Lamedo or relatively flat till Pinhão.
-It is also possible to do all the route.
+* The first 22 km are going in a descent way and the rest of the route can be in an uphill till Lamedo or relatively flat till Pinhão.
+It is also possible to do all the routes.
-* This easy bike tour can be adapted to be more challenged (difficult)
+* This easy bike tour can be adapted to be more challenging (difficult)
-* In Self guided the bike tour will have a moderate climb of 15 km.
+* The Self guided the bike tour will have a moderate climb of 15 km.
 Book a electric bicycle to make the route very easy.
   \
   \
-    **Itinerary Supported Bike tour:**
+  **Itinerary – supported Douro Valley bike tour**
   \
   **Day 1:**  Vila Real - Régua - Lamego - Pinhão: 25 km, 50 km or 77 km
   \
   \
-  **Itinerary Self guided bike tour Option 1;**
+  **Itinerary – self-guided bike tour (Option 1)**
   \
   **Day 1:** Transfer from Porto to Vila Real:
 * Vila Real - Régua - Lamego: 40 km
 * Sleep in Farm: [](https://www.casadacalcada.com/)[Hotel rural Visconde Varzea](https://www.hotelruralviscondesvarzea.com/)
   \
   **Day 2:** Lamego - Pinhão: 35 km
-* Trasnfer back to Porto
+* Transfer back to Porto
   \
   \
-    **Itinerary Self guided bike tour Option 2:**
+   **Itinerary – self-guided bike tour (Option 2)**
   \
   **Day 1:** Transfer from Porto to Vila Real:
 * Vila Real - Régua - Lamego: 40 km